KCErb/hello-ruboto/training/basics/actionbar/adding-buttons.md

 end
 ```

 OK, easy enough.
 But what if we want to use a custom one?
-If you head over to the [Android website](http://developer.android.com/design/downloads/index.html#action-bar-icon-pack) you can download the Action Bar Icon Pack.
+If you head over to the [Androidthis page](http://developer.android.com/design/downloads/index.html#action-bar-icon-pack) you can download the Action Bar Icon Pack.
 To use any of these files you need to copy the files to your application's `res/drawable/` folders.

 The drawable folders have names like 'drawable-hdpi' or 'drawable-xxhdpi' and they allow your application to use different images depending on the resolution of the device ([more info](http://stackoverflow.com/questions/11581649/about-android-image-size-and-assets-sizes)).